Amon3141/rose-garden-viewfinder-fps/README.md

 ![RoseGardenUnityImage](docs/doc-image.png)

 ## Project Overview
 This is a First-Person Shooter (FPS) version of the UBC Rose Garden XR ViewFinder Project.
+The XR version can be found [here](https://github.com/br-zhou/Rose-Garden-VR).

 ## Development Environment
 | Component | Specification |